 All students with limited English proficiency (ELL) must be appropriately identified in order to ensure the provision of appropriate services.
 Every student identified as ELL shall continue to receive appropriate instruction and funding as specified by the District ELL Plan, State Board Rules and Regulations, and Florida Statutes until such time as the student is reclassified as English proficient.
-Note: See the School District of Osceola County English Language Learner Plan 2004 for full explanation of services and model.
-Amended 06-27-00 a) Home Language Survey (HLS) and Identification Criteria Amended 06-27-00
+Note: See the School District of Osceola County English Language Learner Plan for full explanation of services and model.

+a) Home Language Survey (HLS) and Identification Criteria

-- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is completed. - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is completed. - The grade level appropriate IDEA Oral Language Proficiency Test will be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date. - Students in Grades3-12 found to be fluent English speaking will be given a nationally normed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency. - Exceptional students (ESE) with any YES response shall be reviewed by a joint ESE/ ELL committee to determine appropriate ESOL assessment and placement.
+- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is completed. - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is completed. - The grade level appropriate IDEA Oral Language Proficiency Test will be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date. - Students in Grades3-12 found to be fluent English speaking will be given a nationally normed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency. - Exceptional students (ESE) with any YES response shall be reviewed by a joint ESE/ ELL committee to determine appropriate ESOL assessment and placement. - All Pre-K students, including students with disabilities, with any YES response are considered ELL until the English language assessment is administered in Kindergarten.

-- Pre-K students with any YES response are considered ELL until the English language assessment is administered in Kindergarten. - PEEP Pre-K students with any YES responses shall be reviewed by a joint ESE/ ELL committee to determine ESOL status. - Every English Language Learner student is entitled to equal access to all academic, categorical, and federal programs offered by the School District of Osceola County.
+Preschool Education Evaluation Program (PEEP) Pre-K students with any YES responses are considered ELL until the English language assessment is administered in Kindergarten.

+- Every English Language Learner student is entitled to equal access to all academic, categorical, and federal programs offered by the School District of Osceola County.
 The amount of time the ELL student is assigned to the program(s) shall be comparable to the time assigned to a non-ELL student under similar conditions.
-An updated ELL student's class schedule must be maintained in the ELL Student Plan as part of the student permanent record.
-Adopted 06-27-00 - English Language Learner students are taught by subject area teachers following the corresponding district curriculum.
+An updated ELL student's class schedule must be maintained in the ELL Student Plan as part of the student permanent record. - English Language Learner students are taught by subject area teachers following the corresponding district curriculum.
 The instructional personnel provide appropriate and individualized instruction to students through the use of ESOL teaching strategies, appropriate instructional materials, curriculum accommodations, and testing accommodations.
-The ESOL strategies and accommodations are documented in the teacher's lesson plans as evidence that understandable instruction is being provided.
-Adopted 06-27-00 - Schools with fifteen (15) or more ELL students who speak the same home language shall provide at least one bilingual teacher assistant or bilingual teacher proficient in English and the home language of the students.
+The ESOL strategies and accommodations are documented in the teacher's lesson plans as evidence that understandable instruction is being provided. - Schools with fifteen (15) or more ELL students who speak the same home language shall provide at least one bilingual teacher assistant or bilingual teacher proficient in English and the home language of the students.
 The ESOL teacher assistant's (or bilingual teacher's) primary assignment is to offer the ELL students additional help in the basic content areas under the supervision of the basic subject area teacher.
-Adopted 06-27-00